Top 5 Exa Alternatives for AI Web Search and Data Extraction in 2026

 It accomplishes in a few minutes what would take a human many hours. /agent finds and extracts your data, wherever it lives on the web.

 Firecrawl isn't a single-purpose tool.
-It offers five complementary endpoints:
+It offers complementary surfaces across the AI-agent web data loop:

-- Scrape: Convert any URL into markdown or JSON
+- Scrape: Convert any URL into clean markdown or JSON

 - Crawl: Navigate entire sites without sitemaps